ltspicer/LTspice-Show-7-Segment/README.md

 language = "EN"     # Hier Sprache wählen (DE)  -  Select language here (EN)

 Each of the segment voltages V(a) ..
 V(g) control a segment; the voltages V(RBO) and V(carryout) control the two LEDs on the right side.
-The program takes these voltages from the text file that contains the simulation results.
+The program takes these voltages from the exported text file that contains the simulation results.
 The text file is exported as follows:

 After the simulation click on the plot window and then on File / "Export data as text".
 There you select the required voltages.